samarthcommits/onboarding_agent/readme.md

 - ⚙️ **FastAPI Backend + Simple Frontend**
   Includes a lightweight REST API backend and a minimal HTML interface for chat interaction.

----

-# 🤖 Onboarding Agent

-The **Onboarding Agent** is an AI-powered assistant that automatically learns about a company's website and interacts with users to provide onboarding, guidance, and follow-ups — all powered by LangChain, Gemini, and NeMo Guardrails.

-This project combines **automated web scraping**, **retrieval-augmented conversations**, and **multi-tool agent orchestration** into one pipeline.

----

 ## 🚀 Features

 - 🌐 **Domain-Based Onboarding**